ibilalkhilji/Laravel-Db-Sync/README.md

 > Note: Please specify only remote connections here else it may cause data duplication or may fall into an error.

-## Defining file uploads of a model
+## Handling file uploads of a model

 If a model handle files then in the configuration file the columns of the model should be defined so that the files can be synced to the local/remote servers.